uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/terminology.rst

      OpenCL [OpenCLSpec]_ refers to CPU that controls the connected GPU executing kernels.

    Immutability
-     The object is immutable when it is not possible to change its state after it is constructed
+     The object is immutable when it is not possible to change its state after it is constructed.

    JIT
      Just in Time Compilation --- compilation during execution of a program.